noi-techpark/opendatahub-website/README.md

 Images must be placed in the `static` folder of the project.
 The recommended size is `1200x630`, as this is the format most platforms use for social cards.
+The recommended size for whatsapp is atleast '300x200' pixel and the maximum file size is 300Kb.

 ### **Videos:**